keitaroyam/yamtbx/doc/kamo-en.md

 ## Version hisotry
 Dates when the code became available on GitHub are shown

+* 2017-07-20
+   * (new) kamo.multi\_determine\_symmetry: determines space group (point group only) from multiple (small wedge) datasets
+   * KAMO: new option known.method= to specify how prior cell knowledge is used (default is not\_use\_first that tries indexing without prior knowledge first; use\_first is to use it first)
+   * KAMO: new option on Multi-Merge GUI to copy transformed HKL files into working directory for merging (ON by default)
+   * KAMO: now automatically recognizes beam center convention of ADSC detectors and goniometer rotation axis using header information.
+   * KAMO: (experimental) new use\_dxtbx= option; when true, dxtbx is used to recognize beam, goniometer, and detector geometries.
+   * KAMO: now saves log file in working directory. log\_root= option is not mandatory.
+   * KAMO: less stressful GUI (job status acquisition not blocking GUI; grouping datasets using unit cells in the background)
+   * kamo.resolve\_indexing\_ambiguity: selective breeding now supports parallel computation (nproc>1)
+   * Now basically use max\_delta=5 by default in all programs.
+   * filter\_cell.R creates plot
 * 2017-05-24
    * Fixed a bug introduced on 2017-03-10 (avoid failure in copying environment variables).
 * 2017-05-23